Internship posted by: ACIPP West Africa

 Posted on: January 17, 2013

-ACIPP Liberia interns live in homestays with Liberian families.
-The house will be fully furnished and has western style toilets and plumbing.
+ACIPP- Sierra Leone interns live in the ACIPP Sierra Leone intern house.
+The house is fully furnished and has western style toilets and plumbing.
 Interns may be placed 2-3 to a room.
 Please let us know if you have any special accommodation or dietary concerns.

 Academic Credit: Many universities have given academic credit for our internships, and we will work with you in obtaining credit if you would like.

 1) Programme Fee: All interns are housed at the ACIPP house, and are provided with meals (2x/day), accommodation, airport pick-up and drop-off, orientation and 24/7 emergency care support for a flat fee of $200 a week (the is the Programme Fee).

 2) Confirmation Fee: This non-refundable $500 fee secures the placement.
 It also pays for the placement set-up (going to the host organization and explaining the intern's background, etc.), donation to host organization (for their time teaching and training you), airport pick-up (getting the intern from airport to the home, getting the staff member to and from Freetown, etc.).

 Email email@example.com with CV and cover letter